AdeolaJoseph/Stereo-Visual-Odometry/README.md

   <tr>
     <td>
       <img src="results/plots/1p.png" alt="testing" width="350">
-      <p>Circle Formation</p>
+      <p>Estimated Trajectory and Groundtruth Trajectory</p>
     </td>
     <td>
       <img src="results/plots/1ape2.png" alt="testing" width="350">
-      <p>Line Formation</p>
+      <p>Absolute Pose Error</p>
     </td>
   </tr>
 </table>
 Also, it will be sensitive to outlier poses as it is trying to force the two trajectories to align.
-Should the odometry be strictly penalized if after a couple of turns it had a few degree error but after that performed flawlessly?
+Should the odometry be strictly penalized if after a couple of turns it had a few-degree error but after that performed flawlessly?
 [Ivan]

 RPE, on the other hand, captures local trajectory errors.

-For evaluation with others, its better to use APE as it is standardized.
+For evaluation with others, it is better to use APE as it is standardized.

 ### Compiled Results: